Frequently Asked Questions

 Now compare that to a Home Educated child.
 For example, whilst eating breakfast your child is asking and discussing or reading, or could be watching a documentary, maybe you decided to do some worksheets for half an hour, water the garden with your child and discuss nature, which evolves in to online research into bird habitats, and then a walk to the woods to spot birds and have a picnic.
 It’s only lunchtime and you have probably covered more in a morning than a full day in school.
 Home Education doesn’t stop and start, it is continuous.

 In a nutshell, probably not!

 Yes there are families that live in remote areas and have to make a substantial effort for their child to see other kids, but it can be done.
 There is usually a social group not very far away.

-Kids don’t socialise in school, well not naturally, they are forced into a classroom with 30 other kids the same age, play-time is limited to a few age groups and very little ‘equipment’ to choose from.
+Kids don’t socialise in school, at least not in a natural way.
+They are forced into a classroom with 30 other kids the same age, play-time is limited to a few age groups and very little ‘equipment’ to choose from.
 Home Ed kids get to do what adults do, they choose who and when and where.
 Yes it means the parents organising play meets (depending on the age of the child), but the time they spend with friends is much more natural.